Bengals practice in Dayton, site of NFL’s inaugural game

 “We consider Dayton as part of our market,” Brown said.
 “The fans we think of as our fans.
 We want to reach out to them.
 We don’t want them to drift off and become Colts fans or fans of another team up north.”

-First-year coach Zac Taylor spent part of the pre-practice meetings educating players about the league’s history.
+Taylor, a first-year head coach, spent part of the pre-practice meetings educating players about the league’s history.
 Taylor read about the league’s first game and was inspired to do more research.

 “That kind of led me down a rabbit hole of even more history,” Taylor said.
 “I learned about the first trade, the first free agent, the first professional team and how this whole thing came about.